-There has been an ongoing debate since the 1970s as to whether oranges, or more specifically their vitamin C content, can actually help prevent a cold or reduce the symptoms and duration.
-Recent research by the University of Helsinki found that, in fact, taking vitamin C has no effect on colds once you have one, but that it could help in prevention.
+There has been an ongoing debate since the 70s as to whether oranges and the vitamin C they contain can help prevent a cold or reduce the symptoms and duration.
+A recent review of a number of studies found that taking a vitamin C supplement has no effect on colds if you're already suffering with one.

 Can oranges help to reduce blood pressure?

-Research suggests that one antioxidant compound found in oranges, called hesperidin, may be beneficial in helping to lower high blood pressure and cholesterol.
+Research suggests that an antioxidant compound found in oranges called hesperidin may help lower high blood pressure and cholesterol.
 This research also suggests that consuming citrus fruits as part of a healthy diet may reduce your risk of cardiovascular disease.